Deism: Origins of Deism

-The words deism and theism are both derived from words meaning "god": Latin deus and Greek theos (θεός).
-The word déiste first appears in French in 1564 in a work by a Swiss Calvinist named Pierre Viret, but Deism was generally unknown in France until the 1690s when Pierre Bayle published his famous Dictionnaire Historique et Critique, which contained an article on Viret.
+The terms deism and theism are both derived from words meaning "god": the Latin term deus and the Ancient Greek term theós (θεός), respectively.
+The word déiste first appeared in French in 1563 in a theological treatise written by the Swiss Calvinist theologian named Pierre Viret, but Deism was generally unknown in the Kingdom of France until the 1690s when Pierre Bayle published his famous Dictionnaire Historique et Critique, which contained an article on Viret.

 In English, the words deist and theist were originally synonymous, but by the 17th century the terms started to diverge in meaning.
 The term deist with its current meaning first appears in English in Robert Burton's The Anatomy of Melancholy (1621).